Pre-College Summer Sustainability Program

 - Biodiversity Conservation and Management

 Students will have the chance to interact regularly with Colorado State University professors and graduate students working in each of the six focal areas.
 The experiental learning approach will give students hands-on experience in the field.
-Academic curriculum will be brought to life at some no deposit slots of Northern Colorado's most exciting locations!
+Academic curriculum will be brought to life at some of Northern Colorado's most exciting locations!

 Where Does it Take Place?